Easter Festivities In Europe You Can’t Miss

 Easter in Italy is referred to by the Italians as La Pasqua.
 Unlike the other European countries, you won’t see the Easter rabbit or Easter egg hunts in Italy.
 This joyous celebration is all about beloved traditions.

 Religious processions are held in Italian cities and towns on Friday and Saturday before Easter.
 On Easter Sunday, expect the food to play a significant role in the celebrations.
-It’s the tradition for the festivities to include artichokes and Angelino or a roasted baby lamb.
-Goat is also often served.
+It’s the tradition for the festivities to include artichokes and Angelino or a roasted baby lamb and for the picky ones Goat is also on the menue.
 And people give dove-shaped or crown-shaped bread as gifts.

 Because of the Pope and the Vatican, Rome is a destination for Easter festivities in Europe.
 People come from all over the globe to participate in the celebrations and attend the Vatican Palm Sunday mass.
 Because it’s free, it can get pretty crowded.